 Music is a versatile tool that can effectively provide pupils with a more engaging learning experience, promoting knowledge processing and information retention.
-Integrating music in your lesson plan can be a little extra work and require some planning and understanding of how to utilize technology to your advantage.
+Integrating music into your lesson plan can be a little extra work and require some planning and understanding of how to utilize technology to your advantage.
 In turn, however, your classroom will turn into a space that you and the kids will look forward to for a fun and engaging learning environment.

 Music can be an effective way to help students apply their learning outside of the classroom in a meaningful and interesting way.
 It can also be used to tie lessons together – whether inside a classroom or across different fields of study.